Damage assessed as Storm Arwen clear-up under way

 In Aberdeenshire, a 35-year-old man died when his pick-up truck was hit by a falling tree.

-Police officers attending the incident returned to their van to find it had also been struck by a tree.
+Police officers attending the crash returned to their van to find it had also been struck by a tree.

 Elsewhere in Aberdeenshire, dozens of passengers were stranded overnight on a ScotRail train at Huntly.